If you’re into your dirty weekends and fancy a new bit on the side, Yamaha’s box-fresh Ténéré 700 could be just the match for you.

 I could live with the rest of it, including the soft and comfy saddle and clean, simple dash.
 There was nothing extraordinary about the bike, which mostly did what was asked of it and provided a good few laughs along the way.

 There was no tech to toy with and unlike on the Ténéré, the rear anchor had ABS permanently engaged.
 We spent four hours behind its ‘bars and I learned why a bike like this would make sense in town, if you wanted to turn heads and pump out plenty of noise.
 But for fast road riding and the wearing of anything other than double denim, you’d be wise to stick to the MT-07 if you were deciding between the two.
-It just wasn’t my cup of green tea.Enjoy more Fast Bikes reading in the four-weekly magazine.
+It just wasn’t my cup of green tea.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.